 - racetam drugs: piracetam, aniracetam, oxiracetam, omberacetam (Noopept), phenylpiracetam* (Phenotropil), pramiracetam (Nootropil), etc.

-Other questionable ingredients (“natural” and “herbal” ingredients, prescription drugs, and unapproved drugs)
+Other questionable ingredients (“natural” and “herbal” ingredients)

 - B-PEA (b-phenylethylamine or beta-phenethylamine)*